 Youth Organizing

-Organizing high school youth to get involved and take action in their communities.
+Organizing SF high school youth to get involved and take action in their communities.

 Youth MOJO

-Youth MOJO (Movement of Justice and Organizing) develops the leadership of Chinese high school youth in San Francisco, with a focus on social issues such as healthcare, education, immigration, and workers’ rights.
-Youth leaders develop leadership, communication, advocacy and organizing skills.
-Our program aims to empower youth to make a positive change in their community!
+Youth MOJO develops the leadership of Chinese high school youth in San Francisco, with a focus on social issues such as housing, education, immigration, and workers’ rights.
+Participants develop critical thinking, leadership, communication, advocacy and organizing skills.
+Our program aims to empower youth to make a positive and lasting change in their community!

 Meeting Info

-During the school year, MOJO meets every Friday, 5pm-7pm at the CPA Office (1020 Kearny St).
+During the school year, MOJO meets most Fridays.

 Enoki Collective